Devslother/Astro-my/src/content/learn/what-is-envoy-gateway/index.md

 ## Envoy Gateway Project Goals

 The core of Envoy Proxy is inherently low-level, designed to be fast, flexible, capable, and extensible, but not necessarily easy to use by itself.
-Envoy Gateway was born to [“bring Envoy to the masses”](https:
+Envoy Gateway was born to [“bring Envoy to the masses”](/external-link/)

 **A streamlined API tailored for gateway use cases.** Envoy Gateway uses the Kubernetes Gateway API with Envoy-specific extensions.
 This decision is based on the project’s initial focus on deployment within Kubernetes as an ingress controller plus the broad buy-in of the Gateway API.